Securing Your Backend: 7 Essential Strategies for Cybersecurity in 2026

 • refresh-token endpoint: Demonstrates how to issue a new access token using a refresh token.
 This should include a server-side check for refresh token revocation (e.g., against a database of revoked JTI claims).
 Implementing refresh token rotation (issuing a new refresh token and invalidating the old one with each use) significantly enhances security.

-2. End-to-End Encryption with TLS 1.3+ and Advanced Features
+2. Enforcing End-to-End Encryption with TLS 1.3+ and Advanced Features

 Transport Layer Security (TLS) is no longer a "nice-to-have"; it's a fundamental requirement.
 By 2026, TLS 1.3 is the industry standard, offering significant performance and security improvements over its predecessors.
 However, merely enabling TLS isn't enough; stringent configuration is paramount.